 Now that the Media Explorer has been built, let’s take a look at what all it has to offer examiners as they review images and videos within AXIOM.
 With Media Explorer, the goal is to aid in providing investigators easy and intuitive means for culling images as they work through investigations.
 As you see in the example, down the left-hand side of AXIOM we have various filters that can quickly be used for just that.
 Whether investigators are working from leads they have from sources such as when a suspected crime occurred, or a specific location we can use the various filters found under the Investigation Leads section to narrow the search.

 Users can also filter based on items such as camera make, as well as camera and lens model and serial numbers.
 Attributes found within VICS hashsets such as Category and Categorization Source, VICS comments series, tags, Identified offenders and victims along with indicators for self generated and distributed media.
 Additionally, filters for skin tone %, file size, media attributes such a filtering by extension type, recovery method or even file attributes found on particular file system’s like APFS and MIME type can help narrow results for examiners.
 Video attributes such as carved video file size, container format, content format and media duration provide even more opportunities for focusing on media files pertinent to the examination.

-Additionally, we’ve included a new Hit Stacking feature, which groups media containing the same MD5 or SHA1 hash into a single item.
+Additionally, we’ve included a new Hit Stacking feature, which groups media containing the same data comparison parameters into a single item.
 Hit Stacking can be applied to files with the same hash value (MD5 or SHA1) or files using the same PhotoDNA delineation.
 Users will see numbers such as “1 of 5” with a stacked icon under each image within the media thumbnail view.
 In this example, there would be 5 copies of the same picture found in various locations within the evidence.
 Users can select the stack icon to reveal the matching hash and related information such as the locations the images were found.